Human waste is one of the main causes of pollution in popular hiking areas the world over.

-- Where’s there’s no visible evidence of previous water flow (runnels and washes)
+- Where there’s no visible evidence of previous water flow (runnels and washes)

 - Where others haven’t pooped – if you’re camping in the same spot for more than one night, don’t go to the same place twice

-To successfully and ethically poop in the outdoors, you’ll need a few “tools of the trade”.
+To successfully and ethically poop outside, you’ll need a few “tools of the trade”.

 - A trowel